shaynewang/piafedora/README.md

 # PIA installer for Fedora (UNOFFICIAL)

 *Disclaimer: Installation and use of any software made by third party developers is at your own discretion and liability.
-I'm sharing all changes made to the official installer and doing my best to make sure.
-It's safe to use for fellow fedora users.*
+I'm sharing all changes made to the official installer and doing my best to make sure it's safe to use for fellow fedora users.*

 **Pull requests and issues are welcomed here**